 OFFICIAL WEBSITE OF THE VIRGINIA MOSQUITO CONTROL ASSOCIATION

 Virginia Mosquito Control Association's Student Competition Committee is holding our 7th annual student poster competition.
-The competition will be held in conjunction with VMCA’s Annual Conference taking place in 2023, exact date and location TBA.
+The competition will be held in conjunction with VMCA’s Annual Conference taking place at the Hilton Virginia Beach Oceanfront, February 14-16, 2023.
 Posters should reflect original research in areas of vector-borne sciences: vector-borne diseases, arthropod vectors, surveillance methods, pesticides, repellents or control methods, and diagnostic or laboratory methods.

 New for 2022-2023!